Mjz86/c_colon/mcc.md

-* the unsafe(dyn-args) dynamic variading functions  ( printf in C is one of the examples, although these functions are unsafe and therfore bad practice to write) implicitly treat the underlying in registers that weren't overlapping  with outs as inout for the abi to be able to clean it up by the caller side.
+* the unsafe(dyn-args) dynamic variading functions  ( printf in C is one of the examples, although these functions are unsafe and therfore bad practice to write) implicitly treat the underlying in registers that weren't overlapping  with outs as in-out for the ABI to be able to clean it up by the caller side.